 Three wilderness islands, Danzante, Carmen, and Monserrate, form the corners of the “Blue Triangle” right in the heart of Mexico’s Loreto Islands National Park.
 Regarded as crucial winter habitat for blue whales, the islands are part of an International Biosphere Reserve and remain uninhabited by humans or livestock.
 This Baja kayaking trip is very similar to our other Sea of Cortez kayak tour, except that it is only 8 days and we remain within the offshore islands of the National Park for the entire kayak trip.

 Spectacular Espiritu Santo Island – “Island of the Holy Spirits” – is an amazingly sculpted geological structure with many deeply carved finger-like bays piercing its western shores.
 This pearl of La Paz Bay is the perfect location for shorter Sea of Cortez kayak tours.
 White sand beaches, turquoise waters, excellent snorkeling, and friendly sea lions make for a memorable kayaking vacation.
 The super-comfortable basecamp is ideal for families and those who want a less vigorous kayaking adventure that can be either 6 or 7 days.
 Motor boats provide support and add luxuries such as ice for your desert drinks!

-Click on the trip names or the tabs at the top of this page to see detailed itineraries of Baja kayak tours we offer and for details to plan your Mexico kayaking vacation.
+Click on the trip titles or use the sidebar menu t0 see detailed itineraries of Baja kayaking tours we offer and for details to plan your Mexico kayak vacation.